Algoma Insurance Brokers’ Policies

-While Algoma Financial Group tries to ensure that the information we hold about is accurate, complete and up-to-date, it is in your obligation to inform your broker, promptly of a change of name, address or any other relevant information.
+While Algoma Insurance Brokers tries to ensure that the information we hold about is accurate, complete and up-to-date, it is in your obligation to inform your broker, promptly of a change of name, address or any other relevant information.

 If you believe that personal factual information in your records may be inaccurate, we make it easy for you to access, verify and update it.
 If information has been provided to third parties, we will convey the corrected information to them, if necessary.

-If we do not agree to change your personal information, you may challenge out decision.
-We will make a record of this challenge and, if necessary disclose the challenge to third parties who also possess the information.
+If we do not agree to change your personal information, you may challenge our decision.
+We will make a record of this challenge and if necessary disclose the challenge to third parties who also possess the information.

 The need for access

-To review the personal information, which Algoma Financial Group’s has about you, simply notify your broker.
+To review the personal information, which Algoma Insurance Brokers’ has about you, simply notify your broker.
 Basic personal information can be verified on the spot, at no charge.
 If you wish to review more extensive information, you’ll be asked to provide details regarding the nature of the information you wish to check.